 Mr. Chapin William Ford’s white overseer on the Bayou Boeuf plantation.
 Described as “a kindly-disposed man.”
 When John M. Tibeats tried to lynch and hang Solomon Northup, it was Chapin who rescued him (at gunpoint) from Tibeats’ gang.
 He then sent word to William Ford, who came to Solomon’s aid.

 Edwin Epps Solomon Northup’s final, and cruelest, master.
 A cotton planter, he owned Northup for about ten years before the slave was freed by his friends from the North.
 Epps was heavy, tall, with high cheekbones and blue eyes.
 A frequent drunk, he was given to fits of rage and violent mirth.
 He delighted in both whipping his slaves and in making them dance all night in false exhibitions of happiness.
-Cunning, shrewd, and merciless, he was known as a “nigger breaker.”
-His own slaves nicknamed him “Old Hogjaw.”
+Cunning, shrewd, and merciless, his own slaves nicknamed him “Old Hogjaw.”
 He was guilty of frequently raping and whipping the slave girl Patsey.

 Mistress Epps Edwin Epps’ wife.
 Well-educated, attractive, and from a respected family, she was generally kind to her husband’s slaves—except Patsey, whom she hated as a jealous rival.
 Unable to convince her husband to sell Patsey, she instead insisted that her husband punish Patsey with frequent whippings and deprivations.
 When Edwin Epps tried to attack Solomon Northup with a knife, she argued in Solomon’s defense.